mjsonofharry/CuttlefiSH/README.md

 # CuttlefiSH
-Simple Linux shell that raids /etc/bin when it can't find it's own programs
+Simple Linux shell that raids /etc/bin when it cannot find its own programs